Peter Schacht

 Peter Schacht (1 July 1901 – 25 January 1945) was a German composer.

 Life

 Born in Bremen, Schacht came from a wealthy Bremen merchant family.
-In his hometown he attended the humanistic Gymnasium, being particularly interested in mathematical questions.
+In his home town, he attended the humanistic Gymnasium, being particularly interested in mathematical questions.
 Early on he also received piano, violin and clarinet lessons.
 Later (1931) he took a course in Baden-Baden taught by violinist Carl Flesch.
 After the Abitur in 1920, he began to study medicine at the Albert-Ludwigs-Universität Freiburg at the request of his father.
 In addition, he received composition lessons from the late Romantic Julius Weismann.
 In Freiburg, he joined the Corps Suevia Freiburg in 1921, which he left again in 1934 in protest against the exclusion of the so-called "Jüdisch versippt".
 From 1921 to 1926 he went to the University of Music and Theatre Leipzig, where he studied with Hans Grisch (piano) and Fritz Reuter (music theory and composition).